juhaszbenedek08/melytanulas_hf/README.md

 Add option `--gradio` to run the demo.
 The demo is ONLY available in colab for technical reasons.
 Select a test image from the list, and the corresponding prediction will be displayed, as well as the target image.

-### Interactive UI usage

-You can use the interactive UI to make predictions on the test set.

-TODO finish this section.

 # Methods of training